-Since 2002, I’d been working for Myeloma UK, an Edinburgh-based cancer charity.
-My responsibilities covered the print design, print buying, and managing the website.
+In 2002 I started working for Myeloma UK, an Edinburgh-based cancer charity.
+I was responsible for the print design and buying, and managing the website.

 Looking back, starting in self-employment with a retainer client was vital, and while those three days a week brought in just enough money to pay the bills, they allowed plenty of time to work on building my website and blog (my main self-promotion tool).